 I LOVE reading about the person behind brands, especially craft businesses.
 From what inspired them, to where they live, where they create, how they got started and so on.
 Use this space to share more about who you are as a maker and don’t forget to include photos here too!
 Behind the scenes photos, photos of what inspires you, product photos, photos of you, lifestyle photos, etc., are all great options.

-Don’t forget to try shooting videos!
 Now that Etsy allows sellers to include videos in their listings (and the About Me section), these are a fantastic way to share behind the scenes moments with your customers.
-It allows you to bring your customers inside your world just like they were there with you, creating a more intimate look into your world.
+It allows you to bring your customers inside your world just like they were there with you, creating a more intimate look into your world and how you create.

 What’s one way you’re going to show your customers you’re a handmade business?
 Drop me a comment below!